kimsiang/SLAC2016/CosmicRayAna/README.md

 # Candidates

+** I suspect some of them are out-of-sync beam events by just looking at the large energy

 Candidate number | Run number | Event number | Island number
 ---------------- | ---------- | ------------ | -------------
 1 | 1792 | 1049 | 4